 By Kenny from Knycx Journeying

-Given that Prague’s Old Town Square is the focal point and centerpiece that captures the old Bohemian essence of Czech’s historic past.
-The Church of Our Lady before Týn is a UNESCO World Heritage Site and the tallest architecture in the area that demands the attention of visitors.
+Given that Prague’s Old Town Square is the focal point and centerpiece that captures the old Bohemian essence of Czech’s historical past.
+The Church of Our Lady before Týn is a UNESCO World Heritage Site and the tallest architecture in the area that demands visitors’ attention.

-Built in the 14th century, this Gothic-style church is uniquely recognized by the two recognizable black twin spires of different sizes.
-The pointy “horns” thus gave the church a nickname of the “Devil Church.”
+Built-in the 14th century, this Gothic-style church is uniquely recognized by the two recognizable black twin spires of different sizes.
+The pointy “horns” thus gave the church the nickname of the “Devil Church.”
 The church originally served as the Old Town Church, dating back to the 11th century.
-It has been undergone several renovations by different architects, and the current look was basically completed in the 17th century, with its interior decorated and reworked in a Baroque style.
-It is also believed that the Týn church towers were the inspiration of Disney’s Sleeping Beauty castle.
+It has undergone several renovations by different architects, and the current look was basically completed in the 17th century, with its interior decorated and reworked in a Baroque style.
+It is also believed that the Týn church towers inspired Disney’s Sleeping Beauty castle.

 Unlike many other cathedrals, which usually have a welcoming front door on the façade, finding the entrance of this church is not that easy because it was built on the side behind the Týn School, which stands at the front of the cathedral.

 Prague’s Old Jewish Cemetery is well known for its unusual appearance, with the gravestones packed close together, almost piled on top of each other.
 There’s a reason for this: the cemetery filled up over the centuries.
 Unable to get permission to expand, the Jews of Prague simply reused the same plot of land.
 They would remove the stones from the graves, add a layer of dirt, and use that to bury bodies, but replace the removed stones on top and add new ones.
 The result is about 12,000 gravestones crowded together on a piece of land that is significantly higher than the surrounding city blocks.